 Having a Coffee at Cute Cafeterias

 It is so perfect to have a coffee or even lunch in one of the beautifully architectured small, local cafes and old restaurants along the street.
 At the same time, you can enjoy your sip of coffee while your eyes are fed with the scenic view of the colourful and eloquent buildings of this charming old town.

 Walking up to Iso Linnanmäki

 We were so lucky during our visit for it was a perfect, sunny day with blue skies.
 We climbed up the hill called Iso Linnanmäki which made our visit to this city even better.
 The pathways up are quite sloppy.
 So again, have comfortable footwear.
 There are clear signs that the hill is not accessible by wheelchair for this reason.
 Despite it being too hot climbing up on a sunny afternoon, the fresh air from the tall trees surrounding the hill is just relaxing.
 There are a few benches in the area where you could take a rest.
 Finally from the top, you will enjoy a stunning view of this tiny yet fantastic historic village.
 We noticed some locals enjoying a picnic in the very peaceful area at the top of the hill.
 Be forewarned that camping is not allowed there.

 Visiting Porvoo Cathedral

 From the hill, walk down to visit the Porvoo Cathedral.
 Porvoo Cathedral is one of the city’s oldest and most well-known structures.
 It has been built at the turn of the 14th century and has a remarkable history.
 The church has been burnt many times but after renovations, it has been reopened to the public in 2008.

 Enjoying a Walk Along the Porvoo River

 It is a must not miss the picturesque postcard views.
 The colourful wooden houses next to the river with the Porvoo Cathedral in the background make up the landscape.
-The different variety of colourful flowers and tall green plants along the river create natural beauty.
+The different varieties of colourful flowers and tall green plants along the river create natural beauty.
 Indeed, the place is just full of characters.